pymor/pymor/README.md

 [technical overview](https://docs.pymor.org/latest/technical_overview.html).

-To build the documentation locally, run the following from inside the root directory of the pyMOR source tree.
+To build the documentation locally, run the following from inside the root directory of the pyMOR source tree:

     make docs